 2.9.
 Ethical considerations

-In Gabon, the Ministry of Health, represented by the National Malaria Control Programme (NMCP), mandated the Department of Parasitology–Mycology and Tropical Medicine of the Faculty of Medicine of Libreville to monitor malaria prevalence and antimalarial drug resistance in sentinel surveillance sites.
-Approval for data publication was obtained from the NMCP.
+.
 Adolescents and parents or guardians of children attending the sentinel sites were informed of the purpose of data use for public health and research purposes.
 In this context, patients and parents or guardians of participating children were informed of the activities conducted at the sentinel sites, and written informed consent was obtained.
 Children aged over 12 years provided their assent to participate in the study.
 The study was conducted in accordance with the principles of the Declaration of Helsinki and formed part of the national malaria surveillance framework.

 3. results